Scolty Hill Mountain Biking Trails

 Scolty Hill is on the outskirts of Banchory, just over the River Dee from the town centre, and forms the eastern end of the Forest of Blackhall.
-Scolty Wood is managed with the help of the local community through Scolty Woodland Park Association.
+The large stone tower at the summit of Scolty is a local landmark visible from miles around.

-Scolty provides good mountain biking, but is very popular with walkers so depending on your trail choice, be prepared for lots of interruptions especially at weekends.
+Scolty provides good mountain biking, but is very popular with walkers so depending on your trail choice, be prepared for interruptions especially at weekends.

 Scolty is at one side of the Blackhall Forest, Shooting Greens is at the other.
-In between lies some superb mountain biking all of which is easily accessible.
+In between lies loads of superb mountain biking, all of which is easily accessible.
 A notice board in the car park provides a last minute reminder of the main routes to the tower, though if you want to follow the cross country routes then you will need to bring a decent map with you.